facebook/docusaurus/.github/ISSUE_TEMPLATE/bug.md

 ### Description

-(A clear and concise description of what the bug is)
+(A clear and concise description of what the bug is.)

 ### Have you read the [Contributing Guidelines on issues](https://github.com/facebook/docusaurus/blob/master/CONTRIBUTING.md#reporting-new-issues)?